souvikhaldar/alien-invasion/README.md

 # Alien-Invasion
+## Situation
+Alien-Invasion is a simulation of hypothetical situation (or maybe near future :P), where `N` number of aliens are unleashed on us.
+They kill each other if present in same city and destroy the city as well during the brutal fight.
+The final state of our planet is the map as stored in output file as defined in `config.json`.
+You can read the entire situation [here](https://github.com/souvikhaldar/alien-invasion/blob/main/problem_statement.md)

 ## Video Demo
 [Video demonstration of the simulation](https://youtu.be/vyg6K09PJzI)

 ## Steps to run the simulation
 1. [Install golang](https://go.dev/doc/install)
 2. Clone this repository. `git clone git@github.com:souvikhaldar/alien-invasion.git`